 Thanks to video conferencing apps, e-learning and online courses are becoming more popular and seeing explosive growth.
 The global online courses market exceeded $250 billion in 2020.
 It is expected to expand four-fold and reach $1 trillion in revenue by 2027.
-If you’re an expert in a certain field, then you can start an online courses business and help educate the world while making some cash.
+If you’re an expert in a certain field, you can start an online courses business and help educate the world while making good money.

-Before you can launch your business, it’s important to keep yourself updated with the latest trends such as the use of artificial intelligence and virtual reality in conducting online classes.
-Integrating these in your online course programs and providing engaging content can spell the difference for your business.
+Before you launch, it’s important to keep learn the latest trends, such as the use of artificial intelligence and virtual reality in online classes.
+Integrating these into your course programs and providing engaging content could spell the difference for your business.

-You can start small and run your business from home.
+You might start small and run your business from home.
 You just need a PC or mobile device, fast and reliable internet connection, a compelling website, and a creative marketing plan to attract clients.
-With these in place, your online courses business will surely attain success.
+With these in place, your online courses business has a great shot at success.